Schmidt Science Fellows Program - Postdoctoral Fellowships in Natural Sciences, Engineering, Math, and Computing

 - Courses and hands-on research experiences at leading academic and research institutions.

 - Attend an eligible university.
 The Schmidt program operates by invitation only, so only students at those invited universities are eligible for nomination.
 (The University of Illinois is an invited university).

-- Receive a PhD in the natural sciences (astronomy, biology, chemistry, physics, and earth sciences), engineering, mathematics, or computing between April 30, 2020 and September 30, 2021 (Schmidt uses the deposit date, not the conferral date, as the official date for receiving the PhD).
+- Receive a PhD in the natural sciences (astronomy, biology, chemistry, physics, and earth sciences), engineering, mathematics, or computing between June 1, 2021 and July 30, 2022 (Schmidt uses the deposit date, not the conferral date, as the official date for receiving the PhD).

 - Be nominated by their university.

 The program seeks individuals with a special degree of brilliance and inventiveness.
 Specifically, it looks for applicants who demonstrate:

 - Extraordinary achievement - Clear record of academic achievement of the highest quality in the sciences and an extraordinary degree of intelligence.

 - Scientific curiosity and innovation - High degree of intellectual curiosity combined with energy and creativity, along with a record of continuous innovation and/or use of new technologies.